mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

 tags: machine-learning
 ---

-From [drug discovery](https://www.sciencedirect.com/science/article/abs/pii/S0957417416306819) to [species classification](https://www.mdpi.com/2072-4292/4/9/2661), [credit scoring](https://journals.sagepub.com/doi/abs/10.1177/2278533718765531) to [cybersecurity](https://www.sciencedirect.com/science/article/pii/S1877050916311127) and more, the random forest is a powerful algorithm for modeling our complex world.
+From [drug discovery](https://www.sciencedirect.com/science/article/abs/pii/S0957417416306819) to [species classification](https://www.mdpi.com/2072-4292/4/9/2661), [credit scoring](https://journals.sagepub.com/doi/abs/10.1177/2278533718765531) to [cybersecurity](https://www.sciencedirect.com/science/article/pii/S1877050916311127) and more, the random forest is a popular and powerful algorithm for modeling our complex world.
 Its versatility and predictive prowess would seem to require cutting-edge complexity, but if we dig into what a random forest actually is, we see a shockingly simple set of rules working in tandem.

-Random forests are one of the most popular machine learning algorithms for both classification and regression due to their flexibility, interpretability, and performance.
-To gain an intuition on how they work, let's build one by hand, starting with manually implementing a decision tree class followed by the entire forest.
-It sounds complicated, but there are really only a few concepts -- how to iteratively partition the data and how to quantify how well they partition that data -- that are core to understanding the algorithm.
+I find that the best way to learn something is to play with it.
+So to gain an intuition on how random forests work, let's build one by hand in Python, starting with a decision tree and expanding to the full forest.
+We'll see first-hand how flexible and interpretable this algorithm is for both classification and regression applications.
+And while this project may sound complicated, there are really only a few core concepts we'll need to learn: 1) how to iteratively partition data, and 2) how to quantify how well data is partitioned.

 ## Background
 ### Decision tree